KetchupOnWaffles/SudoSolver/1.0/README.md

 ## 2.0
-this is 1.0 version, it uses backtracking only, 2.0 uses recursive elimination with backtracking, it solves the puzzle much faster
+This is 1.0 version, it uses backtracking only, 2.0 uses recursive elimination with backtracking, it solves the puzzle much faster

 ## Contributing